tomitrescak/luis/README.md

 ```

 Now you are ready to visualise your tests in Luis.
 Make sure you run jest on server in watch mode.
 Yet, there he problem is, that Jest does not recognise `storyOf` command.
-Therefore we create a new file `jest.setup.js` and then modify the `jest.config.js` to execute this file before each test run:
+Therefore we create a new file `jest.setup.js` and then modify the `jest.config.js` to execute this file before each test run.
+Also, we need to tell jest to ignore the jest generated files.

 ```js
 // jest.setup.js